-The primary source of funding for these athletic facilities will come from philanthropy (donations).
+The primary source of funding for the ballfields will come from philanthropy (donations).
 Anything not funded through philanthropy will be funded by municipal bonds or debt obligations to St. Thomas.
 St. Thomas has not asked for support, nor has the City of Saint Paul volunteered support, for the private infrastructure on site.